 Since the designer and constructor are working together from the start, they can make changes to the plans as needed which lead to better project management.

 This can be helpful if there are issues that need to be addressed during construction.

-However, one of the drawbacks of Design-Build is that it can be more expensive.
+However, one of the drawbacks of Design Build approach is that it can be more expensive.

-Since the design and construction phase is being done by the same organization, they will charge a higher price for their construction services.
+Since the design and construction phases are being done by the same organization, they will charge a higher price for their construction services.

 It is important to weigh all of these factors before deciding which project delivery systems are right for you.